Capital punishment in New York: Introduction of the electric chair

 In 1886, newly elected New York State governor David B. Hill set up a three-member "New York Commission" to determine a new, more humane system of execution to replace hanging.
 The commission included the human rights advocate and reformer Elbridge Thomas Gerry, New York lawyer and politician Matthew Hale, and Buffalo dentist and experimenter Alfred P. Southwick.
 Southwick had been developing an idea since the early 1880s of using electric current as a means of capital punishment after hearing about how relatively painlessly and quickly a drunken man died due to grabbing the energized parts on a generator.
 Southwick had published this proposal first in 1882 and, being a dentist accustomed to performing procedures on subjects in chairs, used the form of a chair in his designs, which became known as the "electric chair".
 The commission reviewed ancient and modern forms of execution including lethal injection but finally settled on electrocution in 1888.
 A bill making electrocution New York State's form of execution passed the legislature and was signed by Governor Hill on June 4, 1888, set to go into effect on January 1, 1889.

 The first individual to be executed in the electric chair was William Kemmler, on August 6, 1890.
 Current was passed through Kemmler for 17 seconds and he was declared dead, but witnesses noticed he was still breathing, and the current was turned back on.
 From start to finish, the execution took eight minutes.
-During the execution, blood vessels under the skin ruptured and bled, and some witness reported that Kemmler's body caught on fire.
+During the execution, blood vessels under the skin ruptured and bled, and some witness reported that Kemmler's body caught fire.

-Statistics
+Statistics and evolution

 From 1890 to 1963, 695 people were executed in New York.
 The first was William Kemmler on August 6, 1890, and the last was Eddie Lee Mays on August 15, 1963.
 Kemmler was the first person in the world known to be executed in an electric chair.
 Except for four individuals, all of the people executed during this period were convicted of murder.
-The four exceptions were Joseph Sacoda and Demetrius Gula, who were convicted of kidnapping and executed January 11, 1940, and Julius and Ethel Rosenberg, who were convicted of espionage and executed June 19, 1953.
+The four exceptions were Joseph Sacoda and Demetrius Gula, who were convicted of kidnapping and executed January 11, 1940, and Julius and Ethel Rosenberg, who were convicted of espionage and executed June 19, 1953 in Sing Sing by the federal government, not the state of New York.

+In 1937, New York gave the jury the option of recommending mercy in felony first degree murder cases.
+If the jury recommended mercy, the judge was granted the discretion to sentence the defendant to life in prison.
+In 1963, New York passed legislation that restricted the use of capital punishment.
+The statute ended mandatory death sentences for first degree murder, made the jury's sentencing recommendations binding on the court, prohibited death sentences for defendants under 18, and allowed judges to dismiss juries and sentence defendants to life in prison if mitigating circumstances were found.